 100 Mbps | Rs 17,950 | Rs 19,150 | Rs 19,950 |

 disaster recovery site/services at Butwal via DataHub to fit in with the business continuity plans and have set up a hot standby site.
-Likewise, such customers also receive 24Ă—7 customer care services, and secure data centers to keep all the data safe.
+Likewise, such customers also receive 24×7 customer care services, and secure data centers to keep all the data safe.

-4. Nepal Telecom (Ntc)
+5. Nepal Telecom (Ntc)

-At 4th is standing Nepal Telecom (NTC)’s broadband product NT Fiber which is a curiously amusing case.
-While the private ISPs are running havoc with their A1 high-speed internet plans, Nepal Telecom has chosen to stay untouched and keep along.
-The ISP’s confidence manifests on the back of its unique Triple Play service through which the state operator is offering fiber, telephone, and TV service.
-But it goes without saying that the ISP has remarkably improved its internet service since upgrading to fiber.
-Now, altogether the NTC has 25 Mbps to 100 Mbps internet plans for customers.
-Let’s talk about its packages:
+At 4th stands, Nepal Telecom (NTC) on our list of the best ISP in Nepal.
+The company’s broadband product NT Fiber is a curiously amusing case.
+While the private ISPs are wreaking havoc with their high-speed internet plans, Ntc has chosen to stay untouched.
+The ISP’s confidence manifests on the back of its unique Triple Play service.
+With this, the state operator is offering fiber, telephone, and TV service through a single fiber cable.

 Packages without an FUP

-5. Dish Home
+6. Dish Home

 DTH provider Dish Home started its internet service in 2020.
 But despite being relatively young, it has already cemented a place as one of the fast-growing and prominent ISPs in Nepal and hence claims the deserving 5th position.
 In terms of packages, Dish Home is very aggressive and also pragmatic.
 Let’s find out why Dish Home could be your choice for internet service.